 Where the consolidated entity expects some or all of a provision to be reimbursed, for example under an insurance contract, the reimbursement is recognised as a separate asset but only when the reimbursement is virtually certain.
-The expense relating to any provision is presented in the statement of comprehensive income net of any reimbursement.
+The expense relating to any provision is presented in the profit or loss net of any reimbursement.